0xInfection/Awesome-WAF/README.md

 3. If there is a login page somewhere, try some common (easily detectable) payloads like `' or 1 = 1 --`.
 4. If there is some search box or input field somewhere, try detecting payloads like `<script>alert()</script>`.
 5. Make GET requests with outdated protocols like `HTTP/0.9` (`HTTP/0.9` does not support POST type queries).
+6. Many a times, the WAF varies the `Server` header upon different types of interactions.
-6. Drop Action Technique - Send a raw crafted FIN/RST packet to server and identify response.
+7. Drop Action Technique - Send a raw crafted FIN/RST packet to server and identify response.
     > __Tip:__ This method could be easily achieved with tools like [HPing3](http://www.hping.org) or [Scapy](https://scapy.net).
-7. Side Channel Attacks - Examine the timing behaviour of the request and response content.
+8. Side Channel Attacks - Examine the timing behaviour of the request and response content.

 ## WAF Detection
 Wanna detect WAFs?
 Lets see how.